How is this financial industry game-changer doing after twelve years of business?

 Your auto insurance quotes comparison experience doesn’t have to start or end with Credit Karma.

-You could just use Insurify to compare up to twenty accurate car insurance quotes in less than two minutes.
+You could just use Insurify to compare auto insurance quotes in less than two minutes.
 Totally free, no-hassle, all secure, no obligation.
 For real.

 Credit Karma Reviews: Here’s what customers are saying…